Check this page regularly. CLBC will post updates as needed.

 It is a top priority for CLBC, service providers and support workers to protect the health of those we serve.

-On Friday, March 6, CLBC sent a message to all service providers asking them to follow directions from the BC Centre for Disease Control website about preventing transmission at home and at the work place.
+On Friday, March 6, CLBC sent a message to all service providers asking them to follow directions from the BC Centre for Disease Control about preventing transmission at home and at the work place.
 We are asking service providers to ensure offices, group homes, home sharing placements and community inclusion programs post this information.

 Most agencies have plans for different kinds of emergencies that outline how to keep people safe.
 CLBC will work with individual agencies as well as service provider groups like the BC CEO Network, The Federation of BC Social Services and Provincial Association of Residential and Community Agencies to support their members to respond to any new issues that arise.